 Copy Editor: Karsten Kim

-Writers: Brandon Teran, Karsten Kim, Stefani Villatoro, Stephanie Felix, Sandra Linares, Rebecca Rein, Caroline Minchella, Ryan Bernstein, Ignacio Vargas, Lauren Baker, Suzanna Ackroyd, Miles Bishop
+Writers: Brandon Teran, Karsten Kim, Stephanie Felix, Sandra Linares, Rebecca Rein, Caroline Minchella, Ryan Bernstein, Lauren Baker, Suzanna Ackroyd, Emily Puls, Miles Bishop, Jonathan Ramirez, Ignacio Vargas, Stefani Villatoro, Reese Ellestad, Julianna Galland

 All articles, photos, comics, features, symbols and spaces between letters are entirely fictional and intended for humorous purposes.
 Any references to actual persons, living or dead, as well as actual entities and institutions are not grounded in fact; all narratives here written have been invented in the minds of people who believe that they are smarter than and superior to the aforementioned persons, entities and institutions.
 No live animals were harmed during the production of this publication.
 All published Gaucho Marks material, in print and online, is the property of Gaucho Marks Magazine and cannot be reproduced without the express permission of the Editor in Chief, who will more than likely be zenned out from meditating and therefore grant permission in a delirious state of goodwill.